 Jonathan says the AA is also concerned some motorists may currently be driving unsafe vehicles.

-“We know there are motorists who have been diligently ensuring their cars are roadworthy, but we also know many motorists treat getting a WoF as their default safety check.
+“We know there are motorists who have been diligently ensuring their cars are roadworthy, but we also know many motorists treat getting a WoF as their default safety check.”

 Book a WoF at an AA Motoring site

 Appointments are not required at our drive-through AA Vehicle Testing Stations and most of our AA Vehicle Inspection sites.
-You may need to book your WoF inspection in advance at our AA Auto Centre sites.
+You may need to book your WoF inspection in advance at most of our AA Auto Centre sites.

 Drive-in AA Vehicle Testing Station locations:

-- Glen Innes VT Station
+- Auckland - Glen Innes Vehicle Testing Station

-- Hornby VT Station
+- Christchurch - Hornby Vehicle Testing Station

 The inspection is a general safety check.
 The aspects checked are set out in the NZTA vehicle inspection requirements manual (VIRM) and include: